psanthosh2k/javamavenapp/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
-Change made by Santhosh Puthiyedath August5,2020 6:00 PM Central time
+Change made by Santhosh Puthiyedath August5,2020 6:00 PM Central time Change made by Santhosh for the "Dockerize Jenkins pipeline" project on August 24,2020